Advertiser Disclosure

 As mentioned, Chase is more concerned with the total level of credit they extend to you rather than the number of cards you have.
 So how do you know what that limit is?
 Well, you really don’t.
 Generally, they will set a limit in relation to your stated income on your applications.

-Hot Tip: If you’re concerned that you may be nearing your max credit limit with Chase and want to improve your odds at being approved for a new card, you can preemptively lower the credit limits on your current cards before submitting your application.
-Simply send Chase a message via their secure message center, inform them that you’d like your credit limits lowered and the amount you’d like them lowered by — and they will take care of it!
+Hot Tip: If you’re concerned that you may be nearing your max credit limit with Chase and want to improve your odds of being approved for a new card, you can preemptively lower the credit limits on your current cards before submitting your application.
+Simply send Chase a message via its secure message center, inform them that you’d like your credit limits lowered and the amount you’d like them lowered by — and they will take care of it!

 Application Rules